 I grew up in a small town in Illinois.
 After graduating from Knox College I attended Baylor College of Medicine in Houston, Texas.
 I then completed my family medicine residency at the University of California, Davis in Modesto.
-After working for a short time in Alaska, I completed a fellowship in sports medicine in Minneapolis, Minnesota.
+After working for a short time in Alaska, I completed a fellowship in sports medicine in Minneapolis, Minn.

 I initially practiced in Minneapolis, which included duties as team physician for Hamline University in addition to working with professional and recreational athletes.
 For 19 years I worked at Washington State University in Pullman as a staff physician and served as team physician for all sports.
 Within my sports medicine practice I have incorporated the use of ultrasound in the office.
 This tool can be helpful both to diagnose and to assist in treatment of some injuries.